Six essential questions to ask before investing in a property development syndicate

 What is the strategy behind the property development syndicate?

 Another fundamental element that will determine the success of any property development syndicate is the strategy behind the project.
 This is a crucial due diligence question you should be asking the syndicate managers before making your investment decision, as getting the end-product wrong can have a hugely detrimental impact on the overall returns of the development.
 Who will the development be targeting?
 Are there strong current and future demand drivers in place in the local market?
 Does the property type and size appeal to the project’s target demographic?
 And are there any future supply threats from competitor developments?
 These questions will help you determine whether the syndicate management team have completed thorough research and developed a strong investment strategy to support the success of the development.

 Have thorough due diligence checks been performed?

 In addition to researching the strategy behind the development, one of the fundamental questions you should be asking as an investor is whether the syndicate management team have completed thorough due diligence checks to assess the feasibility and profitability of the project.
 Failure to notice obstacles and warning signs early on, such as limestone underground that will hinder construction works or easements on titles, can be incredibly costly to fix further down the line, significantly reducing the overall profit from the project and leading to lower returns for investors.
-Even less tangible factors such as community opposition to a development can be accounted for and mitigated with the right due diligence and strategy up front.
 Before investing in a property development syndicate, make sure the management team have conducted comprehensive feasibility checks and consolidated prices to ensure you’re not met with any nasty surprises on completion of the development.

 If you are considering investing in a property development syndicate and would like to learn more about opportunities for investment with Momentum Wealth, please request a consultation or contact Momentum Wealth’s Key Relationship Manager, Brad Dunn, on 0424 138 044.